Signed in as:

 the kids.

 When I'm not in the kitchen cooking food, I'm probably thinking about food or eating food or writing about food.
 By signing up for the newsletter, you can read my occasional food musings and restaurant reviews or watch some cooking videos.
-But really, you want to subscribe to the newsletter because if you do, you'll receive discounts on kitchen and garden pottery from my studio, Spade & Clay, as well as a sneak peak at the upcoming supper club tasting menus and first dibs on a seat at the Midnight Runner's Supper Club.
+But really, you want to subscribe to the newsletter because if you do, you'll receive discounts on kitchen and garden pottery from my studio, Spade & Clay, as well as a sneak peak at the upcoming farm to table supper club tasting menus and first dibs on a seat at the Midnight Runner's Supper Club, Johnson City's premier Appalachian culinary experience.
 Just type in your email address below and rest assured I won't blow up your inbox or trade your information.
 It's just a way to keep in touch.

 Writing for Vogue magazine in 1956, journalist Harriet Van Horne, wrote that cooking was like love and should be “entered into with abandon or not at all.”
 That is my philosophy as a writer, grower, potter and cook.